 Fiber Arts Classes

-Handspinning on a Drop Spindle with Grace McFetters / Ages 6 + / Saturday, September 9, 10 am – 12 noon
+Handspinning on a Drop Spindle with Le’Tonya Teague / Ages 6 + / Second Saturday of October, November and December from 10 am-Noon

 Have you ever wondered where your clothes come from?
-In this class, instructor will teach students how to assemble and use a drop spindle to transform raw fiber into yarn.
+In this class, Le’Tonya will teach students how to assemble and use a drop spindle to transform raw fiber into yarn.
 All materials are provided: You will go home with your very first drop spindle and wool to spin into yarn. $40 (members) / $45 (nonmember).
 Already have a drop spindle, or want to take all three Saturday classes?
-Cost for you is $20 (members) / $25 (nonmember).
-Enrollment deadline is August 31 To register for the class, call the Program Director at 336-629-0399, ext 22, or drop by the Randolph Arts Guild at 123 Sunset Ave., Asheboro, NC.
+Cost for you is $20 (members)/ $25 (nonmember).
+Enrollment deadline is October 1.
+To register for the class, call the Program Directors at 336-629-0399, ext 22, or drop by the Randolph Arts Guild at 123 Sunset Ave., Asheboro, NC.